-Free and Batch Data Collector share much of the user interface.
+Free and Batch Data Collector share much of the advanced interface.
 Understanding the key areas will greatly impact your results when using the software.
 Below we’ve enumerated the main elements:

 - Username: Shows the name of the user who is logged in.
 Different users can have different privileges, and therefore different views with varying functions.
 For example, a certain type of user profile may include access to the Batch area, while another may not.

 - Notifications: Shows relevant information that each user should review, such as the availability of new versions, updated features, or planned/unplanned system maintenance.